devskale/awesome/README.md

 - [jDoodle](https://www.jdoodle.ai/) - An online compiler and AI tool for coding.
 - [Tempo](https://www.tempo.new/) - A tool for managing time and tasks with AI assistance.
 - [Lovart.ai](https://www.lovart.ai/) - A design agent who creates by your side.
+- [From021.io](https://from021.io/) - Define your products right the first time in minutes.
+No coding yet, no endless tweaks later.
+Clear, actionable specs and documentation from day one.

 ## Cursor Rules